Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

 So far, we studied the system non-perturbatively by suppressing the $z$-dependence of the GW.
 To study the system with a $z$-dependence of the GW, we solve for the induced perturbations.
-We first assume there are no longitudinal modes ($\Phi^1 = \Phi^2 =0$) and consider the reduced system ($U, \chi_1, \chi_2$).
-Note if we assume this without the GW , we find that there is no exchange of energy between condensate and $\chi$ modes .
-They are decoupled.
+We first assume there are no longitudinal modes ($\Phi_1 = \Phi_2 =0$) and consider the reduced system ($U, \chi_1, \chi_2$).
+Note if we assume this without the GW, we find that there is an exchange of energy between condensate and $\chi$ modes, but there is no net energy swap effect.
 There is an energy swap effect only when the longitudinal modes are non-zero.
 However, as we analyze, the GW can induce energy exchange without the longitudinal modes.
 Now consider a perturbation in YM field as $U(t) \rightarrow U(t)+\tilde{U}(t,z) $, $\chi_1(t)\rightarrow \chi_1(t) +\tilde{\chi}_1(t,z) $ and $\chi_2(t)\rightarrow \chi_2(t)+\tilde{\chi}_2(t,z) $.
 In the linear order in $h_+$ and the perturbations, the equations become

-We solved the above equations using Mathematica and the numerical solutions were given in Fig. (\ref{fig:vecsolgwpert}).
+We solved the above equations and the numerical solutions were given in Fig. (\ref{fig:vecsolgwpert}).
 We can see that the perturbation in $U$ is very small during early times as agreeable with the exact solution (Fig. (\ref{fig:Ugw})).
-We find that the condensate loses its homogeneity and isotropic nature and gets perturbed due to GW.
+One can see that the magnitude of unperturbed condensate ($\mathcal{O}(1)$) is much greater than the magnitude of perturbed condensate solution ($\mathcal{O}(10^{-3}$)).
+We also find that the condensate loses its homogeneity and isotropic nature and gets perturbed due to GW.

 We also obtained the Hamiltonian density ($\mathcal{H}$) of the reduced system, up to second-order terms, as follows